limansky/limansky_me/posts/2016-12-28-pagination-with-hakyll.md

 tags: Hakyll, Haskell
 ---

-Yesterday I found that there are more than ten posts in my blog.
-Not so many for more than year, but quite a lot for the index page.
-The simplest solution is just limit amount of posts with `take` function, and write something like "more posts in the [archives](/archive.html)".
+Yesterday I realized that there are more than ten posts in my blog.
+Not so many for more than a year, but quite a lot for the index page.
+The simplest solution is to just limit amount of posts with `take` function, and write something like "more posts in the [archives](/archive.html)".
 But I prefer to have pagination for the index page.
 Hakyll has built-in support for pagination in the module [Hakyll.Web.Paginate](https://jaspervdj.be/hakyll/reference/Hakyll-Web-Paginate.html).
-There is a very nice manual how to use it in this [blog post](https://dannysu.com/2015/10/29/hakyll-pagination/).
+There is a very nice manual about how to use it in this [blog post](https://dannysu.com/2015/10/29/hakyll-pagination/).

 Unfortunately, Paginate provides only first/previous/current/next/last functionality.
 It's quite common to have only "Older posts" and "Newer posts" buttons for blogs, but I'd like to have a list of all pages in the Bootstrap pagination component.
-So, it's time to write some Haskell code (of course you need to write code to add standard Paginate, but I'm going to write a little bit more).
+So, it's time to write some Haskell code (of course you need to write code to add the standard Paginate, but I'm going to write a little bit more).

 <!--more-->

 ## Generating paginated pages

-Let's setup basic Paginate and then extend it.
+Let's set up basic Paginate and then extend it.
 If you are already familiar with Paginate, you can skip this section.

 The data type `Paginate` holds mapping from page numbers to `Identifier`s.
 The `buildPaginateWith` function is used to create `Paginate` instances.
 This function has three parameters:

-- grouper -- is a function to group list of `Identifier`s into chunks.
+- grouper -- a function to group a list of `Identifier`s into chunks
-- pattern -- is a `Pattern` instance to get required items.
+- pattern -- a `Pattern` instance to get required items
-- makeId -- function to map page numbers to `Identifier`s.
+- makeId -- a function to map page numbers to `Identifier`s

-Let start with `makeId` as a simplest one:
+Let start with `makeId` as the simplest one:

 ```Haskell
 postsPageId :: PageNumber -> Identifier
 postsPageId n = fromFilePath $ if (n == 1) then "index.html" else show n ++ "/index.html"
 ```

 Pretty straightforward, right?
-It creates an `Identifier` from file path.
-If it's the first page, the path is just "index.html", else it should take index.html file from the folder named with a page number.
-E.g. "2/index.html".
+It creates an `Identifier` from the file path.
+If it's the first page, the path is just "index.html", otherwise it should take "index.html" file from the folder named with a page number, e.g. "2/index.html".

-The grouper has following signature:
+The grouper has the following signature:

 ```Haskell
 postsGrouper :: MonadMetadata m => [Identifier] -> m [[Identifier]]
 ```

-Hakyll provides `paginateEvery` function which takes a list and groups it in chunks of specified number of elements.
-Another useful function is `sortRecentFirst` which sorts list of `Identifier`s.
+Hakyll provides the `paginateEvery` function which takes a list and groups it into chunks of a specified number of elements.
+Another useful function is `sortRecentFirst`, which sorts a list of `Identifier`s.
 So, we need to sort a list of identifiers and then paginate it.
 To do that, we need to lift the `paginateEvery` function to the `MonadMetadata` monad.